-- This product is designed for indoor use only in a temperature-controlled (0-50° C) and humidity-controlled (90% maximum relative humidity, non-condensing) environment. - Any device that is located outdoors and connected to this product must be properly grounded and surge protected. - To the extend permissible by applicable law, failure to follow these guidelines could result in damage to your NETGEAR product which may not be covered by NETGEAR's warranty. - Observe and follow service markings: - Do not service any product except as explained in your system documentation. - Opening or removing covers that are marked with the triangular symbol with a lightning bolt can expose you to electrical shock.
-We recommend that only a trained technician services components inside these compartments.

-If any of the following conditions occur, unplug the product from the electrical outlet and replace the part or contact your trained service provider:

-- The power cable, extension cable, or plug is damaged. - An object fell into the product. - The product was exposed to water. - The product was dropped or damaged. - The product does not operate correctly when you follow the operating instructions. - Keep your system away from radiators and heat sources.
+- This product is designed for indoor use only in a temperature-controlled (0-50°C) and humidity-controlled (10-90% relative humidity) environment. - Any device that is located outdoors and connected to this product must be properly grounded and surge protected. - To the extent permissible by applicable law, failure to follow these guidelines could result in damage to your NETGEAR product, which might not be covered by NETGEAR's warranty. - Observe and follow service markings: - Do not service any product except as explained in your system documentation. - Opening or removing covers that are marked with the triangular symbol with a lightning bolt can expose you to electrical shock.
+We recommend that only a trained technician services components inside these compartments. - If any of the following conditions occur, unplug the product from the electrical outlet and replace the part or contact your trained service provider: - The power cable, extension cable, or plug is damaged. - An object fell into the product. - The product was exposed to water. - The product was dropped or damaged. - The product does not operate correctly when you follow the operating instructions. - Keep your system away from radiators and heat sources.
 Also, do not block cooling vents. - Do not spill food or liquids on your system components, and never operate the product in a wet environment.
 If the system gets wet, see the appropriate section in your troubleshooting guide, or contact your trained service provider. - Do not push any objects into the openings of your system.
 Doing so can cause fire or electric shock by shorting out interior components. - Use the product only with approved equipment. - Allow the product to cool before removing covers or touching internal components. - Operate the product only from the type of external power source indicated on the electrical ratings label.
-If you are not sure of the type of power source required, consult your service provider or local power company - To avoid damaging your system, be sure that the voltage selection switch (if provided) on the power supply is set to match the power at your location:
+If you are not sure of the type of power source required, consult your service provider or local power company.